 Example provided by Buffer

 First impressions count.
 A lot.
 Therefore, if a subscriber signs up to something, whether it is to receive future blog posts or a series of email tips, it makes sense to thank them and welcome them.
 By doing nothing, you make it difficult to create a strong impression.
-When you sign up to Buffer, the social media sharing app, their welcome email includes links to their support email address and a link to their Twitter profile.
+When you sign up on their web form, Buffer’s welcome email includes links to their support email address and a link to their Twitter profile.
 Simple yet effective!

 How to implement: Whether you use auto-responders or send the emails manually, welcoming new subscribers to your company email list is a great way to build a strong relationship from the beginning.
 In the email, make sure you introduce yourself and company.
 You can also provide helpful links to content such as most popular blog posts or white papers, or links to your social media profiles